 - You’re able to bend down and forward without too much resistance

-- There are no big wrinkles, loose parts or air bubbles in your wetsuit.
+- There are no big wrinkles, loose parts or air bubbles in your suit

 Water testing a wetsuit

-What to look out for when get-it-wet-testing a wetsuit?
-To be 100% sure you have the right fit, there is only one way to find out: taking it for a few surfs.
-Important to notice any water leaking into your wetsuit, if this is a lot, you might have a size that’s too big, or you should adjust your shoulder elastic toggle to get tension on your shoulder opening.
+What to look for when get-it-wet-testing your suit?
+There is only one way to find out: Taking it out for a spin.
+It’s important to notice if there is any water leaking into your wetsuit.
 There should be no or very little water coming in through the neck, arm, and ankle cuffs.
-Note that you are using a wetsuit, its okay if there is a little bit of water coming in, it’s not a drysuit after all.
-But the less water the better of course.
+Note that you are using a wetsuit, surely it’s okay if there is a little bit of water coming in.
 Make sure you can paddle easily without too much restriction on your shoulders.
-Try to duckdive a few times and make sure the wetsuit stays in place and you stay as dry as possible inside your suit.
+Try to duck-dive a few times and make sure the wetsuit stays in place and you stay as dry as possible inside your suit.
 While on the wave, make sure you can move freely.
-When sitting on your board, notice it is little or no water moving around inside your suit.
-Now you have found a right fitting wetsuit, go get that 30-second barrel.